MostAwesomeDude/brismu/src/foreword.md

 In addition, 8 experimental selbri are defined, as well as 6 cnino selbri which did not previously exist.

+## Credits

+The bulk of this work was gathered by la korvo. [la poros](https://pcy.ulyssis.be/) fixed some typos.
+Many Lojbanists, particularly la ilmen and la selpa'i, contributed valuable insights about the logical lore of Lojbanistan.
+The derived rules are from a variety of sources, but *CLL* is the main inspiration, and thus we credit its authors and editors.
+A full bibliography is upcoming.

 ## Praise from Lojbanists

 > "alien language" -- la gleki